derailed-archive/derailed-legacy/legal/terms.md

 # Introduction

-**Last Changed:** Jan.
-29, 2023.
+**Last Changed:** Feb.
+2, 2023.

 Welcome!
-This is the terms of service for Derailed (the vary platform you're probably interested in,) this dictates the very policy and other such performed on or by Derailed.
+This is the terms of service for Derailed (the platform you're probably interested in,) this dictates the policy and other such performed on or by Derailed.

 From now on, when we refer to "We," "Us," or "Our" we mean Derailed, as in the entity.